University Hospitals Bristol and Weston NHS Foundation Trust: Leadership

+In December 2023, it was announced that North Bristol NHS Trust and University Hospitals Bristol and Weston NHS Foundation Trust would be appointing a joint chief executive and joint chair.
+In July 2024, Maria Kane was named as the new joint chief executive, following Ingrid Barker being named as the joint chair in April 2024.

 Performance

-The trust did well in the 2014 cancer patient experience survey and agreed to pair with South Tees Hospitals NHS Foundation Trust, which did badly, in a scheme intended to "spread and accelerate innovative practice via peer-to-peer support and learning".
+UHBW did well in the 2014 cancer patient experience survey and agreed to pair with South Tees Hospitals NHS Foundation Trust, which did badly, in a scheme intended to "spread and accelerate innovative practice via peer-to-peer support and learning".
 In September 2016, the trust was selected by NHS England as one of twelve Global Digital Exemplars.

-In March 2017, the Care Quality Commission (CQC) rated the trust as 'outstanding' and praised it for its strong culture of safety.
+In March 2017, the Care Quality Commission (CQC) rated UHBW as 'outstanding' and praised it for its strong culture of safety.
 It was the first NHS trust in England to jump from 'requires improvement' to 'outstanding' between two inspections.
 The CQC's chief inspector of hospitals, Professor Sir Mike Richards, hailed this as a "tremendous achievement".